nextstrain/nextstrain.org/static-site/content/docs/05-contributing/03-documentation.md

 * `nodejs` version 10
 * `python` version 2.7

 If you use `conda` you can grab these via
 ```
-conda env create -n nextstrain.org nodejs=10 python=2.7
+conda create -n nextstrain.org nodejs=10 python=2.7
 ```